Merging the Berkeley schema into the NMDC Schema

 interpolated: true

-That means that the value after associated_studies:
+That means that the value after associated_studies: in a Biosample must be the id of a Study instance, but also

 must be a string matching some pattern.
-The pattern is only revealed if all of the syntax
+The pattern is only revealed if all of the syntax elements in curly brackets

-block of the schema, and if the schema has been fed though the gen-likml
+are defined in the settings block of the schema, and if the schema has been fed though the gen-likml command line

-schema, one can see the
+too with --materialize-patterns enabled.
+In the nmdc_schema/nmdc_materialized_patterns.yaml schema, one can see the

 intended pattern: